Sleep ApneaSkip to the navigation

 What is sleep apnea?

 Sleep apnea means that your breathing often is blocked or partly blocked during sleep.
 The problem can be mild to severe, based on how often your lungs don't get enough air.
-This may happen from 5 to more than 50 times an hour.
+This may happen from 5 to 30 or more times an hour.

 This topic focuses on obstructive sleep apnea, which is the most common type.

-A less common type of apnea, called central sleep apnea, can occur in people who have had a stroke, have heart failure, or have a brain tumor or infection.
+A less common type of apnea, called central sleep apnea, can occur in people who have had a stroke, have heart failure, are on certain medicines (for example, opioids), or have a brain tumor or infection.
 Even though this topic isn't about central sleep apnea, some of the treatments discussed here may also help treat it.
 Talk with your doctor to find out more about central sleep apnea.

 What causes obstructive sleep apnea?